Jay

 Jays and Oaks

 Many of the hoarded acorns germinate and become seedlings so that jays play an important role in the dispersal of acorns and the reproduction of oaks.
-The spread of young oak trees across the Croft Close Set-aside from a few oaks in the boundary hedges shows the importance of jays in creating what we see today from an abandoned arable field.
+The spread of young oak trees across the Croft Close Nature Reserve from a few oaks in the boundary hedges shows the importance of jays in creating what we see today from an abandoned arable field.

 The two species, oak and jay, need each other, both benefit from the relationship – this is an example of a symbiotic relationship of which there are many in nature.